search ]

 Tools and Resources to Monitor E-E-A-T

-• Brand mentions: Use tools like Ahrefs or SEMrush to track backlinks and citations.
+• Brand mentions: Use tools like Ahrefs or SEMrush to track backlinks and citations that build authority.

 • Content audits: Identify thin or outdated content that lacks authority or trust signals.